Rafael-Cheng/ParticleFountain/README.rst

 Effect
 ------

-Default effect looks like this:
+Default effect looks like this (It may take a few minutes to load the gif file):

 .. image:: https://github.com/Rafael-Cheng/ParticleFountain/blob/master/default_effect.gif